Qlonever/PCP-OpenMW/README.md

 content=PotentialCharacterProgression.omwscripts
 ```
 ### Requirements
 PCP requires a development build of OpenMW newer than August 2024, or any release newer than 0.48.
+If your version is too old, a warning will appear in the log.
+(Press F10 or check openmw.log)
 ### Compatibility
 Anything that changes the level-up process likely won't work with PCP, but mods that occasionally increase/decrease attributes outside of level-ups are fine.
 Mods changing character creation or skill progression should work too.
 Also, PCP can be added to an existing save without issues.
+### Updating
+Updating this mod on an existing save shouldn't pose any problems.
+If there is an issue, though, you will be informed via a pop-up message when you load the save.

 ## Credits
 Author: Qlonever